syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Visual-Studio-Mac-Extensions/Create-Project.md

 The following procedure illustrates how to install Syncfusion Xamarin Extension in Visual Studio for Mac.

-Follow this guideline to install the Essential Studio for Xamarin Mac build if not installed, then you will get the Visual Studio for Mac Extensions in installed location.
+Follow [this guideline to install the Essential Studio for Xamarin Mac build](https://help.syncfusion.com/common/essential-studio/installation/essential-studio-mac-installer) if not installed, then you will get the Visual Studio for Mac Extensions in installed location.

 **Location:**

- Eg: {Documents}\Syncfusion\{version}\{platform}\Xamarin\Extension\Syncfusion Xamarin VS Mac Extensions.mpack
+ Eg: {Documents}\Syncfusion\ {version}\ {platform}\Xamarin\Extension\Syncfusion Xamarin VS Mac Extensions.mpack

 ![Mac Extensions File Location](ProjectTemplate_Images/Mac_Extensions_File_Location.PNG)

 2. Open the Visual Studio 2019 for Mac.

-3. Click the Visual Studio Community and select the Extensions…
+3. Click the Visual Studio Community/Professional/Enterprise and select the Extensions…

     ![Extension Manager](ProjectTemplate_Images/ExtensionManager.png)